Digital divide in Canada: Language and culture

 Canada's multilingual nature results in discrepancies between the use that Canadians of different first languages get out of online resources.
 This was a prominent factor of division during the earlier days of the internet, as there was far less motivation for French Canadians to go online due to a lack of French websites and information available compared to English.
 As of the 2011 Canada Census, 57% of Canadians speak English as their first language, with 21% speaking French, and 20% speaking a language other than English or French as their first language.

-Immigration is another factor which must be considered when looking at the digital divide in Canada, as in some Canadian cities over half of the residents are foreign born.
-Immigrants who have resided in Canada for a fair length of time, as well as Canadian born immigrants have a 68% higher chance of using the internet compared to immigrants who have arrived in Canada recently.
+Immigration is another factor which influences the digital divide in Canada: in some Canadian cities over half of the residents are foreign born.
+Immigrants who have resided in Canada for a fair length of time, as well as Canadian born immigrants, have a 68% higher chance of using the internet compared to recent immigrants.

-Plans are currently underway to connect First Nations communities across Canada with high speed internet access.
+Plans are currently under way to connect First Nations communities across Canada with high speed internet access.
 The Government of Canada recently announced $2.2 million in funding to support the Pathways to Technology project in British Columbia, which is focused on connecting "unserved or underserved" First Nations residents in the province with internet connectivity.
-In Manitoba $4.3 million in Federal funding has been given to the Manitoba First Nations Technology Council with the purpose of providing high speed internet to all 63 First Nations communities within the province, a project which will utilize 3,600 kilometers of fiber optic cable.
+In Manitoba $4.3 million in Federal funding has been given to the Manitoba First Nations Technology Council to provide high speed internet to all 63 First Nations communities within the province; this will use 3,600 kilometres of fibre optic cable.